badgamerbad/Learning/Web Technologies/Angular/Angular 2 or more/psl kc/README.md

 - *ngFor, *ngIf, * ngSwitch, ngStyle

 # Services
-for common data, utility, functions, objects
+- for common data, utility, functions, objects
+- since the data should be loosely coupled to an component, data fetching should be done in a service

 # Dependency Injection